-Our Member Services Representatives will tell you how ARTC works.
+Our Member Services team will tell you how Arkansas Total Care works.
 They will also help you get the care you need.
-Member Services can help you do the following:
+Member Services can help you:

 - Find a primary care provider (PCP)

-- Schedule appointments

-- Get a new ID card
+- Get a new Member ID Card

-- Get information about covered and not covered benefits
+- Get information about covered and uncovered benefits

 - File grievances and appeals

 - Get interpretation services

 - Get information about your health

 - Find a doctor or specialist in our network

 - Report a potential fraud issue

-- Get a copy of member materials

-- Get a copy of member materials in another language or format
+- Get a copy of member materials, including in another language or format

 - Get information about case management

-Please call 1-866-282-6280 (TTY: 711).
-We are open Monday - Friday from 8:00 a.m. to 5:00 p.m.
-CST.
-Calls received while we are closed or on holidays are answered by our Nurse Advice Line.
+To talk with Member Services, call 1-866-282-6280 (TTY: 711).
+We are open Monday- Friday from 8 a.m. to 5 p.m.
+CT.
+Calls received while we are closed or on holidays are answered by our 24-Hour Nurse Advice Line.

-Nurse Advice Line
+24-Hour Nurse Advice Line

-This Nurse Advice Line is a free health information phone line staffed with medical professionals who are ready to help answer your questions.
-The Nurse Advice Line is open 24 hours a day - every day of the year.
-The nurses answering the calls have spent a lot of time caring for people and are ready and eager to help you.
+The 24-Hour Nurse Advice Line is a free health information phone line staffed by medical professionals who are ready to help answer your questions.
+The Nurse Advice Line is open 24 hours a day, every day of the year.
+The nurses answering the calls have spent a lot of time caring for people and are eager to help you.

-If you need help with anything listed below call 1-866-282-6280 (TTY: 711)
+If you need help with anything listed below, call 1-866-282-6280 (TTY: 711)

 - Medical advice

 - Health information library

 - Answers to questions about your health

-- Advice about a sick child

 - Help with scheduling PCP appointments

 - Translation services

 - Behavioral health emergencies